marusaarticek/vigener_decryption/README.md

 # vigener_decryption
-decryption of vigener chipered text
+..decryption of vigener chipered text..

 Cryptanalysis of the Vigenere cipher has 2 main steps: identify the period of the cipher (the length of the key) find the specific key